Francis Sheehy-Skeffington: Royal Commission

-The effect, so far as the powers of military authorities are concerned, of a proclamation of martial law within the United Kingdom has often been expounded, but nevertheless, in the crisis which evokes such a proclamation, is not always remembered.
-Such a proclamation does not, in itself, confer upon officers or soldiers any new powers.
-It operates solely as a warning that the Government, acting through the military, is about to take such forcible and exceptional measures as may be necessary for the purpose of putting down insurrection and restoring order....
 The shooting of unarmed and unresisting civilians without trial constitutes the offence of murder, whether martial law has been proclaimed or not.
 We should have deemed it superfluous to point this out were it not that the failure to realise and apply this elementary principle seems to explain the free hand which Captain Bowen-Colthurst was not restrained from exercising throughout the period of crisis.

 Aftermath

-Major Sir Francis Vane, who had sought to have Bowen-Colthurst brought to justice, was dishonourably discharged from the British Army in late May,1916, owing to an adverse report about him filed by British high commander Sir John Maxwell about his actions in the Skeffington murder case.
+Major Sir Francis Vane, who had sought to have Bowen-Colthurst brought to justice, was dishonourably discharged from the British Army in late May 1916, owing to an adverse report about him filed by British high commander Sir John Maxwell about his actions in the Skeffington murder case.
 He went on to be involved with the Boy Scouts, then retired from public life in 1927 and died in 1934.

 Captain Bowen-Colthurst spent 19 months at Broadmoor Hospital but he did not change his views on how to deal with suspected rebels.
 He was released under medical supervision on 26 January 1918 and provided with a military pension.
-Bowen-Colthurst emigrated in April 1919 to the Canadian province of British Columbia, where he lived for the rest of his life and died in 1965.
-His obituary did not mention his role in the Easter rising.
-His remains were buried in Lakeview Cemetery in Penticton, British Columbia.
+Bowen-Colthurst emigrated in April 1919 to the Canadian province of British Columbia, where he lived until his death in 1965.
+After a funeral at Our Redeemer Lutheran Church, he was buried in Lakeview Cemetery, Penticton.
+His obituary did not mention his role in the Easter Rising.

 Hanna Sheehy Skeffington was offered financial compensation by the British government in 1916, but she refused it because it came on the condition that she cease to speak and write about the murder.
 She became increasingly nationalist-minded, and supported the Anti-Treaty IRA during the Irish Civil War.
 She refused to send her son Owen to any school with a pro-Treaty ethos, and therefore opted to place him in the secular Sandford Park School when it was founded in 1922.
 Her sister's son Conor Cruise O'Brien was also placed there.
 Hanna died in 1946.

 Owen Sheehy-Skeffington became a lecturer in French at Trinity College, and, beginning in 1954, an Irish Senator.
-He died in 1970.